xmos/lib_spi/lib_spi/doc/rst/spi.rst

 After slave select is de-asserted the SPI slave task will call the ``master_ends_transaction`` callback.
-The time the application takes to process this will affect the minimum allowable inter-transmiision gap between transactions (*t2*).
+The time the application takes to process this will affect the minimum allowable inter-transmission gap between transactions (*t2*).
 The user of the library will also need to determine this time based on their application.